 |B.S.||Biology||State University of New York College at Cortland|

 My Teaching Philosophy

 I think that I need to keep adjusting and modifying my teaching style to find the approaches that work best in different contexts.
 I think of this much the same way as natural selection is taught - vary what I do (presence of variation), see what is working based on how well students achieve learning outcomes and feedback I receive (selection pressure and certain variants succeed), and continue to do the things that are working (evolve a more adapted style).
-Within this perspective, though, I try to guide students to be able to think independently about course material to help them achieve a few general outcomes.
-These outcomes include helping students learn to apply information to different problems/scenarios, explain how experimentation can be used to address specific questions, analyze and interpret data, and effectively explain concepts or compare different biological information.
+Two core aspects of my teaching that have developed from this approach are for me to work hard to guide students to think independently about course material, including providing detailed feedback, and to make students frequently practice explaining and applying what they are learning.
+My goal is to help students learn to apply information to different problems/scenarios, explain how experimentation can be used to address specific questions, analyze and interpret data, effectively communicate concepts using specific examples, and effectively compare/contrast different types of biological information.

 What I Love About Siena

 I am very happy that class sizes are small so that I can more easily include a variety of activities in classes and engage all my students.
 I also enjoy the friendly and respectful atmosphere that makes it easy to talk to my peers outside my department.